 Sugar, alcohol, and even excess caffeine all wreak havoc to the endocrine system.
-They weaken the blood, liver, and the adrenal glands and as a result can lead to unhealthy hormone function.
+They weaken the blood, liver, and adrenal glands and as a result, can lead to unhealthy hormone function.
 Sugar and excess caffeine can both cause a spike in insulin, and all processed foods are like putting tar in your body.
 Don’t expect it to use those foods to create healthy hormones.
 The body needs real, fresh food which it automatically knows how to process.
 Real food is used to be broken down by the body, but junk food products only confuse it and your hormones at the same time.

 3. Ditch the Dairy

 Dairy is a big no-no for taking care of your hormones, but not just because it comes from an animal.
 It’s also because dairy contains numerous natural hormones that weren’t meant to be combined with your own.
 Skip the dairy and go dairy-free.
 Remember, dairy comes from pregnant cows and we seriously doubt you want any of that in your body, right?

 Rest is absolutely essential for a healthy endocrine system.
 Without enough, no hormone in the body will function naturally and stress, weight gain, and even serious health issues can occur.
 You know the drill – seven to eight hours, no exceptions!
 Need some help getting there?
 No glass of milk needed; try these options instead.